Alexklashitsky/Teraform-Ansibel-PROJ/README.md

 When the only difference between them is the amount of processors available in the production environment

 ## moduls
+The project includes two models:
+- network
+Produces the network infrastructure of the environment, including subnets information security rules, external IP address and nics
+- data base

 ## Requirements